ni/monodrive-documentation/docs/python_client/quick_start.md

 $ pip install git+https://github.com/monoDriveIO/simulator-python-client.git#egg=monodrive
 ```

-If you want to install from your local repository:
+or, to install from a local repository:

 ```bash
 $ cd /path/to/repo/simulator-python-client